mattriley/node-module-composer/README-TEMPLATE.md

 ## Functional programming

-Module Composer is designed with a bias toward functional programming.
+Module Composer is designed with a bias toward _functional programming_.

 The closure-based approach is only possible thanks to JavaScript support for functions as first-class objects.
 That's not to suggest JavaScript or Module Composer are necessarily functional, but preferencing functions over classes (for instance) may encourage a more functional style.